Mehrab404/Leviathan04/README.md

-- 👋 Hi, I’m @Leviathan04
+- 👋 Hi, I’m @Leviathan
-- 👀 I’m interested in Web Devlopment
+-  Highly interested in Web Devlopment
-- 🌱 I’m currently learning Python.
+-  Currently learning Python.
 And soon I will start C and java
-- 💞️ I’m looking to learn the ropes of Web Development
+-  I’m looking to learn the ropes of Web Development
-- 📫 How to reach me at this E-mail---> mehrab.islam24@gmail.com
+-  Reach me at this E-mail---> mehrab.islam24@gmail.com

 <!---
 Leviathan04/Leviathan04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.